Our Dedicated Staff

-Marjene Schrader, Certified Cremation Specialist and Certified Grief Companion has been with Oakey’s Pet Funeral Home since 2010.
-Marjene has also completed courses to be a Certified Pet Loss Professional.
-She understands the relationships that families have with their pets and is very passionate in helping them through their grief.
+Marjene Schrader, Manager, Certified Cremation Specialist and Certified Grief Companion has been with Oakey’s Pet Funeral Home since 2010.
+Marjene is also a Certified Pet Loss Professional (CPLP).
+She understands the relationships that families have with their pets and is very passionate about helping them through their grief.
 Marjene was raised in Roanoke and graduated from William Fleming High School in 1995.
-She resides in Troutville, Virginia with her husband, Lee, and her son, Daniel.
+She still resides in Roanoke with her son, Daniel.
 Marjene has a large fur-family of her own and she loves them all.
-They range from a small Yorkie, Wolf Man, to a Clydesdale, Shamus.
-Marjene also fosters several animals each year and enjoys bottle feeding newborns.
+They consist of two Chinese Crested (Zero and Jaxx), one Xolo (Link), and one very spoiled Shephard/Pyr mix (Sage).